ItzShittyPaper/datadesk/README.md

 1. 'B' - makes text bold
 2. 'L' - enables line numbering
+3. 'U' - underlines text
+(you can combine these args AFAIK)

 The language uses a pass-based syntax in which the return key separates different passes.
 This approach makes writing software with datadesk in mind really easy.